danomatika/ofxLua/README.md

 [Lua](http://www.lua.org/) combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.

-[Luabind](http://www.rasterbar.com/products/luabind.html) is a library that helps you create bindings between C++ and Lua.
-It has the ability to expose functions and classes, written in C++, to Lua.
-It will also supply the functionality to define classes in lua and let them derive from other lua classes or C++ classes.
-Lua classes can override virtual functions from their C++ baseclasses.
+[SWIG](http://www.swig.org) is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
+It is used to generate the C++ bindings which wrap the OpenFrameworks API for Lua.

+(Optional) [LuaJIT](http://luajit.org/luajit.html) is a Just-In-Time Compiler (JIT) for the Lua programming language.
+It implements the Lua API but is optimized for performance over the standard Lua distribution.
+It is recommended to use LuaJIT when performance is a concern.

 [OpenFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++

 Build Requirements
 ------------------

-To use ofxLua, first you need to download and install Open Frameworks. ofxPdExample-beta.xcodeproj is developed against the latest version of Open Frameworks on github (007).
-OF0062 support will be forth coming.
+To use ofxLua, first you need to download and install Open Frameworks.
+The examples are developed against the latest release version of OpenFrameworks on <openframeworks.cc/download>.

 [OF github repository](https://github.com/openframeworks/openFrameworks)